aimeeallen94/align-pilates/README.md

 ![Redirect to Log In](/media/returned-to-login.png)

 ### Contact Us
-- Within the 'Want to Join' section of the navbar there is an option for visitors to the website to fill out a 'Contact Us' form.
+- On the navbar there is an option for visitors to the website to fill out a 'Contact Us' form.
 This form allows site asks users to fill in their name, email address, contact number and a brief message where users can ask any questions or queries they may have before joining the studio.
 - The link to this contact us form is also found in the class detail view for anyone who would like to book for multiple classes in the studio.
 - This form has form validation in it and will ask prompt users to fill in any blank fields or incorrectly filled once such as the email address not filled in in an email format.
 - Users will be returned with a toast message in the top right corner of the screen once they fill out the form informing them that their message has been sent and the studio will reply to them shortly.